 I think first of all it depends really on Carrie Lam’s response to the people’s demands and also on her response to how to define, how to frame last Wednesday’s clashes between the police and protesters.

 So if they still say it was a riot and try to shift the focus from the police excessive use of force to naming and blaming some of the people as rioters., if they do not face these challenges directly and give the people a satisfactory answer, I think people will still come out to retake the street in the coming two weeks.

 The government is suffering right now a big legitimacy crisis.
 And one of the uncertainties that trigger such a huge turnout on the street is the people’s uncertainty on the “one country two systems”.

-And so in a mid-long term, the government has to do something to make the people feel that.
+And so in the mid-long term, the government has to do something to make the people feel that.